-An exercise bike is a good choice if you’re overweight and want to lose weight.
-Stationary exercise bikes are relatively low-impact exercise machines, which is particularly useful for a heavier person because other types of machines might put too much pressure on their joints.
+Using an exercise bike to lose weight is a good idea.
+They're relatively low-impact exercise machines, which is particularly useful if you're a heavier person because other types of machines might put too much pressure on your joints.

-That’s why I completely understand your decision to search for an exercise bike to use at home.
 In this article, you’ll find the best recumbent and upright exercise bikes for heavy people.
-Plus, I discuss which of the two machines is best one for heavier people.
+Plus, I discuss which of the two machines is better for heavier people.

-Overview: Our Top Rated Heavy Duty Exercise Bikes
+Quick Overview: Our Top 5 Heavy-Duty Exercise Bikes

 There are two popular types of exercise bikes.
-The upright bike and the recumbent bike.
+The upright and recumbent bike.
 An upright exercise bike makes you hold the handles.
-Like the name says you’ll usually sit upright on the bike.
-You could compare it to a regular road bike.
+Like the name says you’ll usually sit upright.
+You could compare it to a regular road bicycle.

-- A recumbent bike tends to be more comfortable.
+- They tend to be more comfortable.
 The design allows you to divide your weight more equally.
 Your body sits well into the frame.
 This might also be useful for seniors.

 - The more natural reclined body position might help to reduce fatigue and muscle soreness in the upper part of your body.

-- You might get too comfortable, which isn’t helpful if you want to burn calories.
+- You may get too comfortable, which isn’t helpful if you want to burn calories.
 Although, because they tend to be more comfortable you might work out for a longer period.

 - You can’t lift your body off the seat and stand on the pedals.
 So you won’t be able to vary as much.
-Of course, you can still adjust the resistance or your cycling speed.
+Of course, depending on the model you can still adjust the resistance or your cycling speed.

 - The machine allows you to stand on the pedals.
-This might be helpful if you want to do a hill climb.
+This could be helpful if you want to do a hill climb.

-- An upright bike tends to be smaller, so it might be a better option if you don’t have a lot of room.
+- They're usually smaller, so it might be a better option if you don’t have a lot of room.

-- The slightly hunched over position with a slight bend in the back and neck might cause fatigue and muscle soreness.
+- The slightly hunched over position with a slight bend in the back and neck may cause fatigue and muscle soreness.

 - The relatively smaller seat could cause pain and aches in the buttocks.
 Or, what you might call ‘saddle soreness’.